-The entire complex will be realized in two construction phases (BA2 and BA3) during ongoing operation:
+The entire complex will be realized in two construction phases during ongoing operation:

-In BA2 (2017-2020), after demolition of the existing small gymnastics halls, we erect the two new hall clusters, the cafeteria, the library, the western canopy and the complete “Rue interior”, a large part of the basement and the technical installations.
+In the first phase (2017-2022), after demolition of the existing small gymnastics halls, we erected the two new hall clusters, the cafeteria, the library, the western canopy and the complete “Rue interior”, a large part of the basement and the technical installations.

-After moving into the new parts of the building, in BA3 (2020-2023) the large existing halls will be demolished and the institute clusters and outdoor facilities will be built.
+After moving into the new parts of the building, in phase two (2022-2024) the large existing halls will be demolished and the institute clusters and outdoor facilities will be built.
 The outside area with the various sports fields will be designed as a green park area.

 We divided the clearly structured complex into two hall and two institute clusters along a central inner corridor.
 This “Rue interieure” runs through the entire building from east to west and connects the areas of sport, teaching and research with a variety of visual axes and generous glazing.
 This is where the various players meet, can talk to each other and observe other athletes.